Kohl's shareholders reject board nominees pushed by activist - NewsBreak

 Kohl's shareholders rejected all 10 board nominees pushed by activist investor Macellum Advisors and instead voted in support of the existing board.

-The department store said that shareholders have voted to re-elect all 13 of its director nominees, according to a preliminary tally at its shareholders’ meeting.
+The department store said Wednesday that shareholders have voted to re-elect all 13 of its director nominees, according to a preliminary tally at its shareholders' meeting.
+Kohl's did not disclose the tally.

-Kohl’s has faced increasing pressure from activist hedge fund Macellum Advisors, which has urged the chain to explore strategic options, including a sale, if the chain doesn’t take action to improve its business and increase its stock price.

-Macellum Advisors owns 5% of Kohl’s shares and had put up its own slate of director candidates.
+Kohl's has faced increasing pressure from activist hedge fund Macellum Advisors, which has urged the chain to explore strategic options, including a sale, if the chain didn't take action to improve its business and increase its stock price.
+Macellum Advisors, which owns 5% of Kohl's shares, had put up its own slate of board nominees.

+Like many department stores, Kohl's had struggled before the pandemic, but the health crisis wielded a big blow to sales.
+The company's business is rebounding as customers are going out to social events and buying dressier clothes.
+Shares were down 89 cents, or nearly 2%, to $48.50 in late morning trading on Wednesday, hovering close to its level at the beginning of the year.

+Kohl’s has received multiple buyout offers in recent months.
+The company has said it is reviewing them.

 Comments / 0